National LOttery funded wORKSHOPS

 Together, we examine how these forces shape our sense of safety and freedom, before moving into a collective and positive exploration of girlhood and gender that celebrates our identities and helps us reclaim joy in who we are.

-• Youth and community groups across Bristol and South Gloucestershire that support young women, girls, or young people of marginalised genders.
+• Youth and community groups across Bristol and South Gloucestershire that support young women, girls, or gender-diverse young people.
 We prioritise delivering these sessions in areas of high deprivation.

 These workshops are designed for those aged 11 and above.
 Because of the content, participants should be grouped with others of a similar age (for example, KS3, KS4, Post‑16, or Post‑18).